 ASM International featured a Q&A with Danielle Cote, assistant professor, mechanical engineering.

-In WPI research news, Materials Today is the latest to report on the university receiving a $25 million award from the Army Research Lab to be used by Danielle Cote, assistant professor of materials science and engineering, and Kyle Tsaknopoulos, a postdoctoral fellow at WPI.
+In WPI research news, Worcester Business Journal is the latest to report on the university receiving a $25 million award from the Army Research Lab to be used by Danielle Cote, assistant professor of materials science and engineering, and Kyle Tsaknopoulos, a postdoctoral fellow at WPI.
 They’ll use the funding to advance a cold spray 3D printing technique that could be used to repair military vehicles and equipment.